Tartyflaite/Seulement-ventilateur/README.md

 <h3 style="color: #45AFFF">Front-end</h3>
 <p style="text-align: justify">
-    Ok ... we were very "inspired" by twitter on this one, notice that the web-site is responsive and mobile ready
+    Ok ... we were very "inspired" by twitter on this one, notice that the web-site is responsive and mobile ready.
 </p>

 <h3 style="color: #45AFFF">Profil editor</h3>
 <p style="text-align: justify">
     As every human being, we all want to be unique.
 You will be able to edit your account credentials and profil picture in the profil editor section.
-    (you can update 1 at the time
 </p>